fnx-io/fnx_rest/README.md

 # fnx_rest

-Set of REST tools which work nicely with Angular2 Dart.
+Set of REST tools which work nicely with Dart 2 / Angular.

 This is a plain old REST client, if you are looking for something more sophisticated, try [streamy](https://pub.dartlang.org/packages/streamy) for instance.